The Written Business Plan

 You should aim to do final editing, integration and formatting 24 hours before its due (past Core teams have indicated that this process, after all content is complete, can take at least 12 hours).

-Teams MUST properly cite and acknowledge ALL information or
+Teams MUST properly cite and acknowledge ALL information or contributions

-from previous semesters and for publicly available information on the Internet.
+previous semesters and for publicly available information on the Internet.

 So, not only will your team lose points for IMPROPER citations, your team will be referred to the Academic Conduct Committee.